hestiaAI/data-catalog/workshop/install-and-enable-trackercontrol.md

 ## Why install TrackerControl?

 [TrackerControl](https://trackercontrol.org/) is an app for Android that allows you to monitor *where the apps that you use are connecting to*.
-It does this by installing a VPN (Virtual Private Network) connection on your phone, through which all apps' internet connections must travel.
+It does this by installing a local VPN (Virtual Private Network) server on your phone, through which all apps' internet connections must travel.
 The purpose of running TrackerControl to monitor your apps for a period is to generate a CSV file of app activity that can be explored using [our TrackerControl data viewer](https://experiences.hestialabs.org/tracker-control) which digs deeper into the data than the TrackerControl app itself.

 ## Installing TrackerControl